How to Grow and Care for Bougainvillea

 How often should I water my bougainvillea?

 Water bougainvilleas deeply but infrequently.
 Allow the soil to dry out slightly between waterings to prevent root rot.
-Water more frequently during the growing season (spring through fall).
-In winter, reduce watering as the plant enters dormancy.
+In winter, reduce watering as the plant enters its dormant period.

 How often should I fertilize my bougainvillea?